Our Services

 Helpful Resources

-Sharp pain in the upper left abdomen can come from the stomach or the spleen, with stomach pain often burning and tied to meals, and spleen pain feeling deeper and sharper, sometimes reaching the left shoulder, especially after injury.
+Sharp pain in the upper left abdomen typically originates from either the stomach or the spleen.
+Stomach-related pain is often burning and linked to meals, while spleen pain feels deeper and sharper, and may radiate to the left shoulder—especially after an injury.

 Experiencing pain in the upper left abdomen can be uncomfortable and sometimes alarming.
 This area of your body contains several important organs, including the stomach, spleen, part of the pancreas, the left kidney, and sections of the large intestine.
 Because so many structures are involved, pinpointing the exact cause can take careful evaluation.